-Additional coursework may be required by a student's supervisory committee.
-For more information regarding the comprehensive requirements and thesis, please refer to the College of Graduate Studies' Academic Regulations.
+Additional requirements may be established by the student’s supervisory committee.
+For more information regarding the comprehensive examination, proposal defence, and doctoral dissertation please refer to the College of Graduate Studies Academic Regulations in Chapter VII.